GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 You can download any, or all, of the Jupyterlab notebooks from github and run them yourself once you have __pe*ga*susQC__ installed and running.

-## Data Acknowledgements

-The tutorials use field data from airborne gravity surveys to demonstrate the use of __pe*ga*susQC__ on real data.
-Permission to use field data has been kindly given by:

-	Stephan Sander (Co-President, Sander Geophysics),
-	Chris van Galder (Chief Geophysicist, Xcalibur Smart Mapping), and Colm Murphy (Chief Geoscientist, Bell Geospace)

-The data sets used are described in:

-The Kauring AirGrav data were collected by Sander Geophysics in 2012 and are available, with report, at [^Kauring2012].

-The Canobie Falcon data were collected by Xcalibur Multiphysics in 2021.
-The data and report are available at [^CanobieRefs].

-The Vinton Dome FTG data were supplied by Bell Geospace.
-The data are described in [^Murphy2004].

-The Eastern Victoria airborne gravimeter survey was flown by Sander Geophysics in 2022-25.
-Details can be found at [^EastVicRefs].

 ## Prepare XYZ data

 The Geosoft XYZ data format file is commonly used in geophysics to transmit geophysical survey data in a text-readable form.